Stewardship & ESG

 - ESG investing requires deep analysis and consideration of consequences across the board

 COVID-19 HAS UNDOUBTEDLY raised the profile and awareness of the importance of environmental, social and governance (ESG) factors in investing.
-The impact of a global pandemic on humanity has emphasised key global challenges, such as pollution and climate change, and how they need to be dealt with by a global community.
-The impact of severe lockdowns and the divergent performance of companies and countries have also exacerbated inequality, underscoring many of the complex social challenges that the world is facing.
+The impact of a global pandemic on humanity has emphasised global challenges, such as pollution and climate change, and how they need to be dealt with by a global community.
+The impact of severe lockdowns and the divergent performance of companies and countries have also exacerbated inequality, underscoring many of the social challenges that the world is facing.

 While only being part of the solution, it is expected that listed companies play their role in addressing these challenges.
-An assessment of how companies are applying ESG standards and changing their business models to help address these challenges is an integral part of our analysis, understanding and valuation of a company.
+An assessment of how companies are applying ESG standards and changing their business models to deal with these challenges is an integral part of our analysis, understanding and valuation of a company.
 We are also seeing increased interest from the ultimate asset owners – the pension funds and unit trust investors – as to how their portfolios are being managed in line with ESG standards.

 KEEPING SCORE CANNOT BE REDUCTIVE

 But how do you compare different ESG risks on a simple scorecard?
 Is a company that is reducing its emissions drastically, yet incurring a high number of workplace injuries and fatalities, better than a company that has a high regard for workplace safety but has been unable to reduce its emissions?
 How do you score lives versus emissions?
 Similarly, some of the most advanced technology companies in the world today, while delivering huge value and life-changing solutions, often have very poor human capital ratings (consider the so-called ‘Gig Economy’ workers) and typically have founders that are entrenched through high-voting share schemes.
-Given their high ranking in ESG tables and their prevalence in ESG-denoted funds, these are clearly issues that do not score badly on current ESG assessments.
-But is this correct?
+Given their high ranking in ESG tables and their prevalence in ESG funds, these are clearly issues that do not score badly on current ESG assessments, but is this correct?

 THE NATURE OF POWER